Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 24 Hour Great Warford Professional Pest Control Rats

 Rats are often thought of as creatures that live in sewers and dark corners, but the truth is they can be found all over in your home, a rainforest, or anywhere else.
 Since before humans arrived, rats have been on this planet to kill them off or change their environment!
 They've adapted well to living with us too.
-Though most people often see rats as pests due to their ability to spread disease and cause structural damage in homes, they're actually a vital part of the ecosystem.
+Though most people often see rats as pests due to their ability to spread disease and cause structural damage in homes, they're actually a vital part of the ecosystem but they have unfortunately overpopulated many parts of the world.
 So let's break down what you need to know about these little critters:

 Did you know rats have a hierarchy?